-Each Fund is a series of Goldman Sachs ETF Trust, a Delaware statutory trust formed on December 16, 2009.
+The Fund is a series of Goldman Sachs ETF Trust, a Delaware statutory trust formed on December 16, 2009.

 The Trustees have authority under the Trust's Declaration of Trust to create and classify shares of beneficial interest in separate series, without further action by shareholders.
 The Trustees also have authority to classify and reclassify any series of shares into one or more classes of shares.
-As of December 29, 2024, the Trustees have authorized the issuance of one class of shares of each Fund ("Shares").
+As of March 21, 2025, the Trustees have authorized the issuance of one class of shares of the Fund ("Shares").
 Additional series may be added in the future.

-Each Share of a Fund represents a proportionate interest in the assets belonging to the applicable class of the Fund and all expenses of the Fund are borne at the same rate by each class of shares.
-In addition, the fees and expenses set forth below for Shares may be subject to fee waivers or reimbursements, as discussed more fully in the Funds' Prospectus.
+Each Share of the Fund represents a proportionate interest in the assets belonging to the applicable class of the Fund and all expenses of the Fund are borne at the same rate by each class of shares.
+In addition, the fees and expenses set forth below for Shares may be subject to fee waivers or reimbursements, as discussed more fully in the Fund's Prospectus.